NEOZEO64/hivecom/README.md

 In the Honey Pi project I experienced a lot of temperature dependence and I was not happy with the stability of the weight scale.

-So for the new solution, I first bought cheap weight cells from Amazon (those cheap sensors you find in weight scales for human).
+So for the new solution, I first bought cheap weight cells from Amazon (those cheap sensors you find in weight scales for humans).
 But somehow I didn't know how to use them properly or they are really bad and I was not lucky.
 (See failed experiment at the bottom on this page)

 Then, I bought very expensive weight cells (H10a from Bosche), sum was around 160 euros for just the cells.
 I really wanted to get every precision I can (even if my teacher said that it should not be needed).
-By the way, the school's beekeeping money paid it, thank you!
+By the way, the school's beekeeping money paid it, thanks!

 Another problem was, that I didn't know how to calibrate.
 So if you hook up weight scale to an HX711 amplifier and then the arduino, you first of all get raw values ranging from negative levels to the millions.
 In theory, you should just build the scale, put nothing on it and take this raw value as a zero value.
-Then, you put a known weight on it (Higher weights are better for precision) and scale the value you get from the HX711 by the coefficient you get from it.
-Should be pretty easy, just linear.
+Then, you put a known weight on it (Higher weights are better for precision) and scale the value you get from the HX711 by the coefficient you self-calculate.
+It should be pretty easy, just linear.
 There are a lot of tutorials for this in the internet.

 But there are problems:
 1. I have now 4 weight scales and the old wooden boards are bent over time outside.
 The weight is distributed not in an equal way on each weight cell.
 2. What should I do with temperature dependence?
 How much do I have to care about it?
 Is it linear?
 Quadratic?
 Logarithmic?
 And I have no precise temperature sensor!
 3. Where the heck do I get a precise, high value weight from to calibrate?

-So I spend a few days at the weekend in the Schülerforschungszentrum Hamburg, collecting data the best I could via using ultra precise chemical weight scales with multiple buckets of water.
+So I spend a few days at the weekend in the Schülerforschungszentrum Hamburg, collecting data the best I could via ultra precise chemical weight scales with multiple buckets of water.
 You find the data in the "Bosche Wägezellen H10A Analyse.xlsx" file.
-I wrote some small python scripts to analyze the values I got through the Serial terminal.
+I wrote some small python scripts to analyze the values that I got through the Serial terminal.

-By the way, for every value you want to get from the HX711, you pull 5 values and get the average of it as it is floating a little bit (big problem on the cheap weight cells)
+By the way, for every value you want to get from the HX711, you pull like 5 values and get the average of it as it is floating a little bit (big problem on the cheap weight cells)

 But at the end, I found out that the expensive 4x H10a weight cells had a weight difference of ±20g when I put it in the freezer or lightly blowed on it with a hot air gun.
-A lot less then I expected and less than the first HoneyPi system that used the single H30a weight!
+This is a lot less temperature-dependent then I expected and less than the first HoneyPi system that used the single H30a weight!

 And then I calibrated the scale with my monitor speakers, which should be 10.4kg (the datasheet says that, I take that as true xD)